tamaslaszlototh/parking-management-system/README.md

   - Business Rules
     - R11.
 Business manager is assigned a dedicated parking spot that is automatically reserved for all days of the current calendar year (Jan 1 - Dec 31).
     - R11c.
 If a business manager is assigned mid-year, their dedicated parking spot is automatically reserved from assignment date through December 31.
+    - R12.
+Business manager can cancel their automatic reservation.
+    - R13.
+When business manager cancels days, the dedicated parking spot becomes immediately available for employee reservation, subject to standard employee reservation rules.

 ## Invariants (In progress)